APEX: Asynchronous Parallel CPU-GPU Execution for Online LLM Inference on Constrained GPUs: APEX System Design

 \section{APEX System Design}

-Building upon the limitations identified with existing approaches in decode-only scenarios, APEX (Asynchronous Parallel CPU-GPU Execution) introduces a novel scheduling strategy centered around an Asynchronous Overlap mechanism.
-This section details the overall system architecture and the core principles of this mechanism.
+Building on the limitations of existing approaches in decode-intensive scenarios, \textbf{APEX} (Asynchronous Parallel CPU--GPU Execution) introduces a scheduling strategy centered on an \emph{Asynchronous Overlap} mechanism.
+This section outlines the overall system architecture and the key principles behind this design.